Indians Spring Training

 Getting autographs

 Because players enter the field through doors in the right field wall they don't have to walk close to the fans in the stands, which isn't a good setup for those wanting to get autographs.
 Furthermore, the protective screen attaches to the ends of the dugouts, effectively serving as a barrier there between fans and players or coaches.
 Despite these obstacles not all hope is lost.
-When Cleveland is playing in Goodyear, before the game begins some Indians players will sign down the right field line.
+When Cleveland is playing in Goodyear, before the game begins some Guardians players will sign down the right field line.
 Visiting players who sign do so down the left field line, near the tarp.
 When the Reds play at home, the inverse is true, meaning Cincy players sign down the left field line and the visitors in right.
 The pattern here is the right field line is a much more bountiful place to get autographs than the left field line.

 Unique Ballpark Fare